AdobeDocs/experience-manager-dispatcher.it-IT/help/using/dispatcher-troubleshooting.md

 Also check that the Dispatcher cache root and the IIS document root are set to the same directory. -->

-## Problemi durante l’eliminazione dei modelli di flusso di lavoro {#problems-deleting-workflow-models}
+## Problemi durante l’eliminazione dei modelli di flussi di lavoro {#problems-deleting-workflow-models}

 **Sintomi**